 The Diploma of Management Studies consists of 5.0 Credit Courses.

-Evaluations in any of the courses may take multiple forms from written assignments, in-class exercises, feedback on simulation exercises to case studies.
+Assessments in the courses may take multiple forms from written assignments, in-class exercises, feedback on simulation exercises to case studies.
 The faculty expects post-degree level work from the students with a high level of participation in discussions and team work.

 Students must take 5.0 courses as outlined in the program requirements.
 Courses taken as part of an undergraduate degree may not count toward the fulfilment of these requirements.
 Students who have satisfied any of the Diploma in Management Studies requirements prior to entering the Diploma program must consult with the Brescia University College to determine course equivalencies and make appropriate course substitutions at the time of admission.